schaueho/clojure-codekata/kata4-data-munging/doc/intro.md

 	            (recur (next lines) curteam curdiff)
 	            (recur (next lines) minteam mindiff)))))))

-This, of course, led straight to the insight that it should be simple to extract the slight differences and make them parameters to some 'find-*-difference' function.
+This, of course, led straight to the insight that it should be simple to extract the slight differences and make them parameters to some `find-*-difference` function.
 The following things are differently: the parsing pattern, the extraction function for the result value and the function used to compute the difference between values.
 If you would want to it would also be possible to make the comparison function configurable.

 	(defn find-some-difference
 	  "Return some result from a data file which has some lowest difference"